 Many are pressed from fish harvested from contaminated water, meaning the fish oil supplement itself is a risk, or the processing required to remove contaminants also removes much of the health benefits the oil would otherwise provide.

-The eco-friendly fish we use in the omega-3 supplements in our Xtend-Life collection are harvested from the waters off the coast of New Zealand.
+The eco-friendly fish we use in the omega-3 supplements in our Xtendlife collection are harvested from the waters off the coast of New Zealand.
 We also process our fish oil using a two-step process that ensures maximum purity and effectiveness.

 Our fish oils (click here to learn more about our four amazing products) are also high in DHA, which is the most important fatty acid for brain health.
-Some fish oils focus in EPA, and while both are necessary, DHA can be converted to EPA as needed, but it’s really difficult for EPA to be converted to DHA, so it has less overall value.
+Some fish oils focus on EPA, and while both are necessary, DHA can be converted to EPA as needed, but it’s really difficult for EPA to be converted to DHA, so it has less overall value.

-DHA for aging brains
+DHA for Aging Brains

-According to neurologist Dr. David Perlmutter, in a 2012 study of 1,500 dementia-free seniors conducted by the Easton Center for Alzheimer’s Disease Research, those seniors with more DHA in their brains not only had bigger brains, but also better overall memory skills and fewer occurrences of stroke.
+According to neurologist Dr. David Perlmutter, in a 2012 study of 1,500 dementia-free seniors conducted by the Easton Center for Alzheimer’s Disease Research, those seniors with more DHA in their brains not only had bigger brains but also better overall memory skills and fewer occurrences of stroke.

-The DHA helped encourage the brain to produce new brain cells, protected existing cells from damage and encouraged communication between cells.
+The DHA helped encourage the brain to produce new brain cells, protected existing cells from damage, and encouraged communication between cells.

 DHA also, Perlmutter says, helps support the effects of the COX-2 enzyme, which is responsible for pain and chronic inflammation.
 (Ref.
 2)